rstudio/bookdown.org/content/archive/internal/weicheng-shinytutorial.md

 pinned: false
 ---

-This is a shiny tutorial.
+This is a shiny tutorial. [...]
+Some basic knowlege about the R lanuage is requred.
+It would be helpful if you have some basic knowlege about HTML, CSS and javascript, but they are not ...